acacode/swagger-typescript-api/README.md

 ❗❗❗ Please use the `next` branch :)

-You can manually check your changes at schemas in `tests` folder before create a PR.
+If you need to check your changes at schemas in `tests` folder before create a PR just run command `npm run test:all`
-To do that have scripts:
-    - `npm run generate` - generate API modules from schemas in `tests` folder
-    - `npm run validate` - validate generated API modules via TypeScript

 ## 📝 License
 Licensed under the [MIT License](https://github.com/acacode/swagger-typescript-api/blob/master/LICENSE).